cpmech/russell/README.md

     - [x] Wrap Intel MKL (option for OpenBLAS)
     - [x] Add more complex number functions
     - [x] Add fundamental functions to `russell_lab`
+        - [x] Implement the Bessel functions
         - [x] Implement the modified Bessel functions
+        - [x] Implement the elliptical integral functions
+        - [x] Implement Beta, Gamma and Erf functions (and associated)
     - [ ] Implement some numerical methods in `russell_lab`
         - [x] Implement Brent's solver
         - [ ] Implement a solver for the cubic equation